vWvilson/react-redux-practice-1/README.md

 If done correctly, the web page should look the same, but no props are passed from any component to any other component.

 ### Setup
-fork, clone, npm install, npm start
+fork, clone, npm install, npm start, open browser to http://localhost:3000/

 ### Reducers
 * Create a new folder called reducers